Best-of Guides Cumbria

 13 Restaurants

 Tucked up in the northwestern corner of England, Cumbria has provided inspiration over several centuries for painters and poets alike.
 Today, it is the culinary artists of the UK who have settled here.
 Home of the Lake District National Park with its spectacular views, the Cumbrian countryside has proven to be fertile ground for seasonally minded chefs, who take advantage of the wealth of home-grown ingredients and artisan producers across the county.
-Few areas can boast as many Michelin Starred restaurants as Cumbria, and it continues to help lead the way in British gastronomy.
+Few areas can boast as many MICHELIN Starred restaurants as Cumbria, and it continues to help lead the way in British gastronomy.

-Updated on 01 October 2024
+Updated on 25 November 2024

 Allium at Askham Hall